UWPCE-PythonCert/PythonCertDevel/source/modules/Strings.rst

     In [82]: s.format(a, b, a/b)
     Out[82]: '12 / 3 = 4.000000'

-So you can dynamically build a format string, and then use it in multiple places in the code.
+So you can save a format string, or even built it up dynamically, and then use it in multiple places in the code.

 Complex Formatting